Joe Biden's exit, talk of the glass ceiling, a nod to Gaza protesters. Takeaways from DNC's Day 1

 President Joe Biden wrapped up the convention’s opening night by beginning his long political farewell with an address that both framed his own legacy and signaled he was ready to start ceding control of the party to Vice President Kamala Harris.

-He ended by telling those still listening, “I gave my best to you for 50 years.”
+His closing message to those still listening as the convention stretched late into the night: “I gave my best to you for 50 years.”

-He had no plan to linger at the convention, though.
-Biden was set to fly to California's wine country for a vacation immediately after his speech.

 A surprise Harris appearance to pay tribute to Biden